d4vves/garbage-boy/README.md

 ![Wireframe](gb-wireframe.jpg)

 ## MVP
+- Create a CLI-like game screen
+- Render a start screen with game-play instructions and a start button
-- Render a CLI-like game screen displaying the canvas, GB's health, current stage, and GB's inventory
+- Render game screen displaying the canvas, GB's health and current stage
 - Render a Garbage Boy character that can move freely using WASD keys
 - Render GB's garbage can home which upon arrival will end the current stage and move on to the next stage
 - Render three nasty rats at different X axis values that move up and down along the Y axis.
 If there is a collision, GB dies!